LazyTitan33/CTF-Writeups/HTB - CyberApocalypse_2023/Forensics/Bashic_Ransomware.md

 ![image](https://user-images.githubusercontent.com/80063008/227515940-ea59b4f5-72fa-4fb4-8420-fcd98d69e47e.png)

 The attacker has defined a function which I called PublicKeyFunc that sets up a gpg public key.
 There is also a function meant to create the flag file we received.
-The important part to note in this function is that although the flag is encrypted with a 16 character passphrase that's passed in the bash terminal as an argument via the echo and `--passphrase-fd 0`
+The important part to note in this function is that although the flag is encrypted with a 16 character passphrase, that is passed in the bash terminal as an argument via the echo and `--passphrase-fd 0`

 ![image](https://user-images.githubusercontent.com/80063008/227517347-9a468cb2-d6c0-422b-8457-cdd9e4777269.png)